anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 Perfect coverage doesn't mean that our application is error free if those tests aren't meaningful and don't encompass the field of possible inputs, intermediates and outputs.
 Therefore, we should work towards better design and agility when facing errors, quickly resolving them and writing test cases around them to avoid them next time.

-!!! warning
-    This topic is still highly debated and I'm only reflecting on my experience and what's worked well for me at a large company (Apple), very early stage startup and running a company of my own.
+> This topic is still highly debated and I'm only reflecting on [my experience](https://linkedin.com/in/goku){:target="_blank"} and what's worked well for my teams.
 What's most important is that the team is producing reliable systems that can be tested and improved upon.

 ## Application